 Reduces the functional recovery time after final revision procedure.

-In cases of extensive bone defects which cannot be treated with normal acetabular cup systems, the LINK Partial Pelvic Replacement Endo-Model forms the basis for the treatment with a cemented acetabular cup.
+In cases of extensive bone defects which cannot be treated with normal acetabular cup systems, the LINK Partial Pelvis Replacement Endo-Model forms the basis for the treatment with a cemented acetabular cup.
 The Partial Pelvic Replacement Endo-Model can be combined with various LINK hip prostheses.